binmishr/Digital-Elevation-Models-using-the-CopernicusDEM-R-package/README.md

 # Digital-Elevation-Models-using-the-CopernicusDEM-R-package

-The details of the codeset and plots are included in the attached Adobe Acrobat reader (.pdf) file in this repository.
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
-You need to download the same to view the contents.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.